 According to the USCIS, flexibility with a deadline is provided to applicants and petitioners who receive one of the seven above-mentioned documents, including statements, notices or decisions.

-“Before taking any action, USCIS will consider the response to the aforementioned requests and notifications received within 60 calendar days after the response date specified in the request or notification,” the agency explained.
+"Before taking any action, USCIS will consider the response to the aforementioned requests and notifications received within 60 calendar days after the date of the response specified in the request or notification," the agency explained.

-“We will review form N-336 or form I-290B received within 60 calendar days from the date of the decision before taking any action,” the agency added, referring to the request form for a hearing before the immigration officer N-400 failure Naturalization Application and notice of appeal.
+"We will review Form N-336 or Form I-290B received within 60 calendar days from the date of the decision before taking any action," the agency added, referring to the form for a request for a hearing with an immigration officer on rejection in the form of N-400, Naturalization Application and notice of appeal.

 The USCIS confirmed that during the COVID-19 pandemic, the Department of Homeland Security prioritizes naturalization ceremonies during which lawful permanent residents become US citizens.

 On July 1, the agency also said that on the occasion of Independence Day from July 1 to 7 throughout the country naturalization ceremonies are helddespite the pandemic.